Stuart Law

+Early life

+Law was born and raised in Brisbane, Queensland, Australia.
+He attended Craigslea State High School.

 Domestic career

 After a couple of seasons with the Australian youth team, Law made his first-class debut for Queensland in the 1988/89 Sheffield Shield, scoring 179 in his second match.
-In 1990/91 he had a superb season, with a batting average over 75 and scoring more than 1,200 runs.
+In 1990/91, he had a superb season, with a batting average over 75 and scoring more than 1,200 runs.

 In 1996, Law made his English County Championship debut, with Essex, and such was his success in England that he averaged over 55 in all but one of his six seasons at the county, making his career-best score of 263 in 1999.
 However, disagreements within the club led him to leave for Lancashire for 2002.

 During his first season with Lancashire, Law was awarded his county cap.
 Apart from an enforced absence through injury for part of the 2004 season, Law continued to pile up the runs for his new team, scoring 1,820 in 2003 at an exceptional average of 91, and after hitting 1,277 championship runs in 2007, signed a new one-year deal with the club.
 Following Mark Chilton's resignation as captain at the end of the 2007 season, Law was appointed Lancashire captain ahead of players such as Dominic Cork, Glen Chapple and Luke Sutton.
 He was released in October 2008 to be replaced by Glen Chapple as captain for the 2009 season, before signing a contract to play for Derbyshire in limited overs cricket in 2009.

 Law has represented the Chennai Superstars in the Indian Cricket League as their captain.